maurusian/pgvbot/README.md

 - Ignore-category should be a hidden category, and the ignore function should be adapted accordingly (using page.categories() instead of in-text search)
 - More granular categories, to ignore specific characters but not other ones
 - Moving and adding redirects to categories and templates that have G character in the title (so far only content pages were handled)
+- Handling namespaces in general.
+An option should be added to specify the namespace(s) for which the bot should run.
+The main loop would have to be adapted to run over a list of pools (one per namespace) instead of a single pool.

 ### Less Urgent
 - Improving logging, especially calls and formatting.